outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - key question: identify a system contradicting the rule, which cant be broken by positioning a priority (or other structures of intent, like requirements, outputs or function/structure intents) as more important than it is
               - if a system fulfilling that structure doesnt exist, its implied that 'any system can be broken by over-prioritizing a priority beyond its actual importance/value'
               - how to prove this without combinatorial search:
-                - apply 'requirement' structures as a 'filter' structure, to identify structures that are 'opposite' to requirements (dont fulfill requirements), such as 'contradiction' & 'impossibility'
+                - apply 'requirement' structures as a 'filter' structure, to identify structures that are 'opposite' to requirements (dont fulfill requirements), such as 'contradiction' & 'impossibility' of requirements
                   - by applying 'definitions' of relevant components of the problem space to limit possible interaction rules:
                     - 'if the definition of a system contradicts this possibility, no such system exists'
                   - by applying 'input' structures as a 'filter' structure: